tolgaolgun42/proje2/README.md

-# Pointer Projesi
+# Pointer Project
-Bu projede pointer nasıl yapıldığını  gösterir.
+This project shows how to make pointers.